 - Summer clothes: sundresses, shorts, light-weight shirts

 - It frequently rains, pack an umbrella

 - It might not be the beach, but the sun's rays can get you.
 Bring sun protection like hats, sunglasses, and sunscreen.

-- A light sweater or waterproof jacket (for keeping warm in the air-conditioned museums and stores)
+- A light sweater or waterproof jacket (for keeping warm in the air-conditioned museums, stores, and Broadway shows)

 - A picnic blanket is great if you want to check out some of the free concerts and movies or just people-watch in Central Park with a picnic.

 As long as you don't mind the heat, July is a great time in New York City with lots to see and do.
 Here are a few annual events that happen throughout the month:

 - Macy's Fourth of July Fireworks: This 30-minute free show shifts locations some years.
 Usually, it's on the East River, but some years it may be along the Hudson River.
 No matter the location, it's always a crowd pleaser.